FluidNumerics/research-computing-cluster/docs/source/QuickStart/deploy_from_marketplace.rst

 * Set the "Maximum Instance Count" to the maximum number of compute nodes to host in this partition.
 When configuring your partitions, we highly recommend you `verify that you have sufficient quota <https://cloud.google.com/compute/quotas>`_ to support the partition.
 * Set the "Number of static nodes to create" to the number of compute nodes in this partition that will remain live, even when jobs are not active.
 * Next, configure the machine type information.

+**For the RCC-WRF solution, ideal performance is achieved on compute optimized c2-standard-60 instances**

 (Optional) Configure additional compute partitions
 =====================================================